 201 E. Kennedy Blvd., Ste.
 1525

 This is a national competition for women at the final stage of writing their dissertations.
 The fellowship provides a stipend of $6,000 – $30,000.

 AAUW provides other fellowship and postdoctoral opportunities.
 For more information on fellowship opportunities for women and application information, contact:

 AAUW Educational Foundation

 Dr. Martin Luther King Jr. Book Stipend

 Graduate students who are citizens from Latin America and Caribbean (including Puerto Rico and the U.S. Virgin Islands) who have been awarded a non-duty scholarship from the U.S. federal government, the State of Florida government or by the government of the Latin American/Caribbean country of origin, of a minimum of $500 per semester, may be eligible to be designated as Latin American and Caribbean Scholarship recipients.
 A Latin American and Caribbean Scholarship recipient (LAC) will be classified as a Florida resident for tuition purposes only.

-This assistantship is available for all new or currently full-time enrolled minority graduate students.
+This assistantship is available for all new or currently full-time enrolled graduate students.
+Preference may be given to applicants who are historically underrepresented.
 Nomination is through the department or college, but competition for these awards is on a university-wide basis.
 The stipend is a minimum of $5,000 per academic year plus tuition waivers.
 Application forms are available from The Graduate School.